stx-labs/security-handbook/src/high_level.md

 ### 2FA: Always and on hardware devices

 You MUST enable [two-factor authentication](./second_factors.md) on any and all your accounts.
-The [second factor](./second_factors.md) MUST be on a separate device (e.g., your smartphone, or a hardware key).
+The second factor MUST be a [hardware device](./hardware_devices.md) (e.g., your smartphone, or a security key).

-> Ideally, your organization will implement [single-sign on](https://en.wikipedia.org/wiki/Single_sign-on) on as many services as possible.
-This way, you will only need to handle one account (e.g., the Google Workspace one).
+> Your organization will implement [Single sign-on](https://en.wikipedia.org/wiki/Single_sign-on) on as many services as possible.
+This way, you will only need to handle one account (e.g., for Google Workspace).

-**Why?**: An attacker who compromised your device might be able to get your passwords, but they won't be sufficient without their second factor (which will NOT be on your device, but on separate hardware).
+**Why?**: An attacker who compromised your device might be able to get your passwords, but they won't be sufficient without second factor (which will NOT be on your device, but on separate hardware).

 ### Separate devices for work